Howard-Liang/Image-Processing-Filter/README.md

 ## Testing
 A testbed_temp.v were written by myself to verify the functionality of the chip.
-However, note that the SRAM module used in this poject isn't provided in this repo.
+However, note that the SRAM module used in the poject isn't provided in this repo.
 Therefore, the testing will only work properly if you have the SRAM module.
 The SRAM module: High-Speed Single-Port Synchronous Flex-Repair SRAM with Redundancy, sram_256x8
 Process Technology: TSMC CL013G